claret-srl/ROMANTIG/README.md

 # Dev
 - [ ] Restore docker scan in ./services
-- [ ] Undesired behavior:
- - Since the stats keep updating at each variable state changes, if the machine goes to idle the stat do not updates anymore, solutions:
-    - [x] Check the shif production from plc
 - [ ] Step-by-Step video tutorial
 	- Could be only screen capture.
 - [ ] Github docs